nl-design-system/utrecht/.changeset/helpless-listen-perfect.md

 "@utrecht/accordion-css": minor
 ---

-Fixed metadata for border-radius token of accordion.
+- Fixed metadata for `border-radius` token of accordion.
+- Added missing tokens and metadata for `accordion.section`